wp-plugins/nelio-related-posts/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Added a new helper function for inserting the related posts wherever you want, by simply editing your (child) theme.

 = 1.0.2 =
 * Class "related_post_link" added to all related post links (useful for GA)
 * Small tweaks